Governors feel heat to reopen from protesters, president

 Massachusetts had its highest number of deaths in a single day on Friday with 159.
 Republican Gov. Charlie Baker said it would be premature for states to begin lifting restrictions when deaths are still climbing.
 Citing the advice of health experts, he said states should look for infection rates and hospitalizations to be on the decline for about two weeks before acting.

-Trump, whose administration waited months to bolster stockpiles of key medical supplies and equipment, appeared to back protesters taking to the streets in several U.S. states to vent their anger with the restrictions.
+Trump, whose administration waited months to bolster stockpiles of key medical supplies and equipment, appeared to back protesters.

 “LIBERATE MINNESOTA!”
 “LIBERATE MICHIGAN!”
 “LIBERATE VIRGINIA, ” Trump said in a tweet-storm in which he also lashed out at New York Gov. Andrew Cuomo, a Democrat, for criticizing the federal response.
 Cuomo “should spend more time ‘doing’ and less time ‘complaining,’” the president said.

+The rally was organized by a host of Infowars, which is owned by conspiracy theorist Alex Jones, who joined protesters on the Capitol steps.
+Jones is being sued in Austin over using his show to promote falsehoods that the 2012 Sandy Hook school massacre in Connecticut was a hoax.

+The crowd included anti-vaccine activists and was no larger than a typical weekday rally over issues such as guns or teacher pay, when the Legislature is in session.

-A few hundred demonstrators cheered and waved signs Saturday outside the Statehouse in New Hampshire, which has had nearly 1,300 cases of the virus and more than three dozens deaths through Friday.
+Elsewhere, a few hundred demonstrators cheered and waved signs outside the Statehouse in New Hampshire, which has had nearly 1,300 cases of the virus and more than three dozens deaths through Friday.

 “Even if the virus were 10 times as dangerous as it is, I still wouldn’t stay inside my home.
 I’d rather take the risk and be a free person,” said one of the protesters, talk show host Ian Freeman.